JavaCCSF2016/RockPaperScissorsGame/README.md

 ## Part 3: Extra Credit A - Betting ##
 Add support for betting.
 - In RPSGame:
-  - [ ] Add instance data to represent the amount the user is betting (the same amount on each match) and the user¡¯s balance of money.
+  - [ ] Add instance data to represent the amount the user is betting (the same amount on each match) and the userâ€™s balance of money.
 Write appropriate getters and setters for these instance data.
-  - [ ] In the findWinner method, when the number of wins/losses is updated, also update the user¡¯s balance by adding or subtracting their bet amount.
+  - [ ] In the findWinner method, when the number of wins/losses is updated, also update the userâ€™s balance by adding or subtracting their bet amount.
 - In the GUI program:
 - [ ] Use the JOptionPane class to ask the user about betting prior to the game starting.
 This code should go inside the main method.
 - [ ] Use the JOptionPane.showConfirmDialog method to determine whether the user wants to bet.
 - [ ] If the user wants to bet, use the JOptionPane.showInputDialog method to find out how much the user wants to bet.
-- [ ]Change the RPSGUIGame constructor so that it takes one parameter: the bet amount.
+- [ ] Change the RPSGUIGame constructor so that it takes one parameter: the bet amount.
-- [ ]Create a new JLabel to display the user¡¯s balance.
+- [ ] Create a new JLabel to display the userâ€™s balance.
 I recommend adding the label to the statusPanel.
 You can choose another place if you want.
-- [ ]If the user is betting, when the display of the stats is updated, update the display of the balance.
+- [ ] If the user is betting, when the display of the stats is updated, update the display of the balance.
-- [ ]If the user is not betting, no money information should be displayed during the game.
+- [ ] If the user is not betting, no money information should be displayed during the game.

 ## Part 4: Extra Credit B - Text-Based Program ##
 Write a text-based driver program that allows the user to play through the console (instead of through a GUI).